qmk/qmk_firmware/keyboards/preonic/keymaps/jacwib/readme.md

 # Jacwib's preonic keymap.

-Tries to feel like a normal keyboard, and is also designed for use with a swedish keymap.
+Designed for use with a swedish language.